-I’m hoping that you’ve read my Custom Tiles and have had some time to ponder all of the possibilities that exist with custom tiles for your home.
+After reading the Custom Tiles post, I know that you are pondering all of the possibilities that exist with custom tiles for your home.
 Has it left you asking, how do I whittle down all of those possibilities down to one perfect choice for your home?
-Read on…
+Let me help…

 - Just where are your going to put this really amazing, made for you tile?